statiagov/gesmew/guides/content/developer/core/shipments.md

 An explanation of the different states:

-* `pending`: The shipment has backordered inventory units and/or the order is not paid for.
+* `pending`: The shipment has backordered inventory units and/or the inspection is not paid for.
-* `ready`: The shipment has *no* backordered inventory units and the order is paid for.
+* `ready`: The shipment has *no* backordered inventory units and the inspection is paid for.
 * `shipped`: The shipment is on its way to the buyer.
-* `canceled`: When an order is cancelled, all of its shipments will also be cancelled.
+* `canceled`: When an inspection is cancelled, all of its shipments will also be cancelled.
 When this happens, all items in the shipment will be restocked.
-If an order is "resumed", then the shipment will also be resumed.
+If an inspection is "resumed", then the shipment will also be resumed.

 Explaining each piece of the shipment world inside of Gesmew separately and how each piece fits together can be a cumbersome task.
 Fortunately, using a few simple examples makes it much easier to grasp.
 In that spirit, the examples are shown first in this guide.